DWTechs/Winstan.js/README.md

 ### Environment variables

-Four environment variables are looked up at start-up :
+Four environment variables may be used by Winstan :

 example :
 ```bash